On this page

 - Turn the Page.

 Find out more about all our services for children, including how to get in touch with ones in your area.

 If you are, or think you might, sexually abuse a child or young person, there's help available.
 Stop it now! is a free helpline offering information, guidance and support.

 Getting the right support when a child has been abused is so important.
 But after sexual abuse, children and their families often struggle to navigate health and social care, therapeutic services, police, and often, the criminal justice process by themselves.

-That’s why we’re proud to have helped launch The Lighthouse, London’s first Child House, in October 2018.
+That’s why we’re proud to have helped launch The Lighthouse, the UK's first Child House.
 It's the first centre in the UK to bring multiple agencies together under one roof to provide a child-friendly, multidisciplinary service for victims and survivors of child sexual abuse and exploitation.
 Based in Camden, it serves the London boroughs of Barnet, Camden, Enfield, Haringey and Islington.